nop0x07bc/bapl-class-language/report/README.md

 1. A (XPL) array is created large enough to hold all data in the closure data-segment.
 2. All variables that are _free_ inside the closure are copied into the appropriate location in the array.
-3. We replace the data array in the  closure primitive (essentially a closure data structure with code but an unfilled array) that currenly resides on the top of the stack, by means of the `CLOSURE` instruction.
+3. We replace the data array in the  closure primitive (essentially a closure data structure with code but an unfilled array) that currently resides on the top of the stack, by means of the `CLOSURE` instruction.

 When we _call_ a closure the following happens: